 You can use the Backup and Restore page to restore a backup file.
 Alternatively, you can use the tklmBackupRunRestore command or Backup Run Restore REST Service to restore the file.
-Your role must have a permission to restore files..
-IBM Security Key Lifecycle Manager creates backup files in a manner that is independent of operating systems and directory structure of the application.
-You can restore the backup files to an operating system that is different from the one it was backed up from.
+Your role must have a permission to restore files.
 Before you start a restore task, isolate the system for maintenance.
-Take a backup of the existing system.
-You can later use this backup to bring the system back to original state if any issues occur during the restore process.
 You must restart the IBM Security Key Lifecycle Manager server immediately after the restore occurs.
 Verify the environment before you bring the IBM Security Key Lifecycle Manager server back into production.

 - 1. Navigate to the appropriate page or directory:

 - Graphical user interface:

 - a.
 Log on to the graphical user interface.

 - b.
 On the Welcome page, click Backup and Restore.

-- · Command-line interface:
+- Command-line interface:

-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Windows systems:

-- wsadmin -username SKLMAdmin -password mypwd -lang jython

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython
+- Windows systems: - wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Restore a selected backup file.

-- · REST interface:

-- Open a REST client.

-- 2. Restore a selected backup file.
 Only one backup or restore task can run at a time.
-If you restore a file to a replica computer, copy the file to that computer by using media such as a disk, or electronic transmission.

-- Graphical user interface:
+If you restore a file to a replica computer, copy the file to that computer by using media such as a disk, or electronic transmission. - Graphical user interface: - a.
+On the Backup and Restore table, select a backup file that is listed in the - b.

-- Click Display Backups to display the backup files that you want to restore.

-- b.
-On the Backup and Restore table, select a backup file that is listed in the table.

-- c.
 Click Restore from Backup.

-- If you applied a fix pack on distributed systems, do not attempt to restore the backup files that were created before the fix pack application. - d.
-On the Restore Backup page, specify the encryption password that was used to create the backup file. - e.
-Click Restore Backup. - · Command-line interface:
+- If you applied a fix pack on distributed systems, do not attempt to restore the backup files that were created before the fix pack application. - c.
+On the Restore Backup page, specify the encryption password that was used to create the backup file. - d.
+Click Restore Backup. - Command-line interface: